lextoumbourou/notes/notes/permanent/Disputing A Parking Fine with ChatGPT.md

 ChatGPT is incredible -  I cannot believe how well this technology works.
 It's like having a talented personal assistant (who is often wrong - need to read their work thoroughly) at your fingertips.

 <small>
-* The email I sent was different from what I've got here.
-It would work equally as well.
+* I used ChatGPT from my phone and didn't screenshot the prompt, so I had to generate a new prompt/response for this blog post.
+It's similar enough that I'm sure it would work too.
 </small>